ccampbell/chromephp/README.md

 ## Installation Firefox
 1. Put ChromePhp.php somewhere in your PHP include path
-2. Enable Server logging filter in the web console. - ChromePhp works out of the box with the native Firefox dev tools.
-No need to install an extra add-on.
+2. Enable Server logging filter in the web console.
+If Server logging filter is not present (likely from FF 57 on), disable devtools.webconsole.new-frontend-enabled in about:config
 3. Initialize ChromePhp for FirePHP compatibility

     ```php